• Skip to primary navigation

 Control Center Not Opening on iPhone

-1. Remove Case/Screen Protector
+1. Remove iPhone Case/Cover

-If this is not the case, clean the screen of your iPhone with microfiber cloth and see if this helps in fixing the issue.
-Also, make sure that you are swiping almost from edge of the screen.
+Hence, remove the iPhone from its protective case/cover and make sure that you are swiping almost from edge of the screen.

-3. Enable Access to Control Center from Lock Screen
+2. Enable Access to Control Center from Lock Screen

 If you are unable to access Control Center from the Lock Screen, the problem is usually due to Control Center access from the Lock Screen being disabled on your device.